hherzl/CatFactory.EntityFrameworkCore/README.md

 }
 ```

-DatabaseTypeMap is the class to represent database type definition, for database instance we need to create a collection of DatabaseTypeMap class to have a matrix to resolve data types.
+**DatabaseTypeMap** is the class to represent database type definition, for database instance we need to create a collection of **DatabaseTypeMap** class to have a matrix to resolve data types.

 Suppose there is a class with name DatabaseTypeMapList, this class has a property to get data types.
 Once we have imported an existing database we can resolve data types:

-Resolve without extension methods:

 ```csharp
 // Import database